The Great Salt Lake, the Mormons, and the perfect snow are a few things we instantly associate with Utah, but what is Utah famous for besides these?

 Together with Hawaii, Utah is the only state where any kind of gambling is strictly forbidden, while tobacco is banned in indoor public places.

-As we mentioned earlier Utah is a very religious state, and a majority of the people in Utah are Mormons aka LDS.
+As we mentioned earlier, Utah is a very religious state, and most of the people in Utah are Mormons, aka LDS.
 LDS aren’t allowed to drink alcohol, smoke, take illegal drugs, or gamble.
-Despite obviously being a secular state, the LDS has a huge influence in Utah.
+Despite being a secular state, the LDS has a colossal influence in Utah.

 Records and fun facts about Utah